The list below represents the locomotive worked industrial narrow gauge railways

 (1000mm Gauge) Seasonal railway in use serving a peat bog.
 Normally in use

 April to September.
 This railway was confirmed still operational in July 2001.
+Update: This railway was confirmed still working in April 2010.
+Update: Railway confrimed working with 2 locos in 2011

 - L'Ardoisieres D'angers, Trelaze, Angers